Qin dynasty: Penal policy

-Targeting unsanctioned punishment, the extremes of Qin law are directed more against ministerial abuse.
+Targeting unsanctioned punishment, the extremes of Qin law are arguably directed more against ministerial abuse.
 Showing up in cattle companies, the Qin dynasty did not completely eliminate group responsibility established by Shang Yang, but does not emphasize it either.
 Mutilating group punishment was directed against more extreme cases of group robbery by policing officials themselves.
 Smaller administrative crimes only received fines or reprimands, while petty theft committed by individual commoners was punished with a month's labour service.
-Recovered Qin legal practice only mentioned cases of nose cutting or foot a few times.
-Infrequent capital punishment targeted taboos of incest or temple destruction.